2016/17 Awardees - Tier 1 Graduate Entrepreneur Visa

 Priya Kumar, Say It Right Consulting

-MA in Science, Luxury Goods & Services (2017), London College of Communication
+MA in Arts & Lifestyle Journalism (2017), London College of Communications.

 After graduating Priya set up and launched Say It Right Consulting, a content and copywriting consultancy aimed at the luxury goods sector.
 Priya advises and supports clients external and internal communications, offering a written product that fits with the client’s brand.
 Projects she has worked on include campaigns (that span across print, TV, radio and web), copywriting, editorial, marketing collateral and script writing.
 Her clients to date include: Jack Wills, John Lewis and Morrisons.